I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemuni3-downloadpattern.md

 <p>If successful, this method should return S_OK.
 Otherwise, this method should return an appropriate value in the returned HRESULT.</p>

 ## -remarks
 <p>This method is available in Windows Vista and later.</p>

 <p>You should implement this method if you want your rendering plug-in, rather than Unidrv, to download a pattern.
 If implemented, this method is called by <b>DrvRealizeBrush</b> for raster-mode print jobs.
 This method is not called for vector-mode print jobs.</p>

-<p>This method is available in Windows Vista and later.</p>

-<p>You should implement this method if you want your rendering plug-in, rather than Unidrv, to download a pattern.
-If implemented, this method is called by <b>DrvRealizeBrush</b> for raster-mode print jobs.
-This method is not called for vector-mode print jobs.</p>